 Bruising after vasectomy

 Most men will develop some bruising after their procedure.
-The bruising can take several days to appear, but this will vary depending on the man.
-Doctors typically advise patients that bruising can last for up to two weeks, although it can go away sooner for many men.
+The bruising can take several days to appear, but this will vary depending on the person.
+Doctors typically advise patients that bruising can last for up to two weeks, although it may go away sooner for many men.
 Some men report bruising that goes away after just a couple days, while other men may experience bruising that lasts for two weeks or longer.

 The level of bruising can vary depending on the vasectomy technique employed by the doctor.
 The no-scalpel method tends to result in lower levels of bruising, while the traditional scalpel technique may produce greater levels of bruising due to the extra trauma created by the incisions.1